mundher/Genetic-Algorithm/README.md

 #Finding the Optimum Parameters of Equation Using Genetic Algorithm
-finding the optimum parameters of equation using genetic algorithm using Matlab.
+finding the optimum parameters of equation using genetic algorithm. this code requires Matalb to work